What is the Shawnee Citizens’ Police Academy?

 Academy Dates and Location

-The 2017 edition of the Citizens’ Police Academy will consist of approximately 11 weekly sessions and will meet most weeks on Thursday evenings at the Shawnee Justice Center (Police Department) which is located at 5850 Renner Road.
-The Thursday dates run from September through November with two Saturday sessions.
+The 2017 edition of the Citizens’ Police Academy will consist of approximately 11 weekly sessions and will meet on Thursday evenings from 6:30 PM to 9:30 PM at the Shawnee Justice Center (Police Department) which is located at 5850 Renner Road.
+The Thursday dates run from September 7th through November 16th with one additional Saturday session.

 About the Academy

 The Academy includes a tour of the Police Department, the Johnson County Crime Lab and the Johnson County Adult Detention Center.
-An Academy range for the participants is also included.
-The topics covered during the academy will include:
+Some of the many topics covered during the academy are:

 - Department Mission and History